Cabot Cliffs is the second course at the Cabot Links Resort in Nova Scotia.

 Given the exposure to the weather it is important to play The Cliffs from an appropriate tee, and first time around I would recommend the use of a forward tee to ensure maximum enjoyment.
 Having said that the configuration of 6 par 3’s, 6 par 4’s and 6 par 5’s makes the course play a little shorter than a more traditional course set up.

 The green complexes are nicely sculpted without being overdone, and the bunkering, which I think is a strength of Coore Crenshaw courses is beautiful.

 There are no weak holes at Cabot, but I would have to play the short par 4 seventeenth hole a number of times in different conditions off different tees to come to a conclusion as to the merit of the hole.
 It certainly has a spectacular tee shot, and amazing green setting, but I am not sure about much else..

 Cabot Cliffs is a brilliant golf course, and goes straight into my personal top ten courses in the world.

 - the brilliant par 4 second hole with elevated tee shot to a tight fairway surrounded by trouble, and an elevated green tucked behind impressive bunkering.
-Depending on which tee you play off, you may be better to lay up off the tee to allow yourself to play an accurate short approach and a birdie chance
+Depending on which tee you play off, you may be better to lay up off the tee for position..

-- the intriguing par 3 fourth hole with two greens!
+- the par 3 fourth hole has a picture postcard setting and two greens!